jkzorz/Metagenomes_Illumina/binning.md

 concatenate.py vamb_concatenated_contigs.fa vamb_contigs_sample_headers/*.fa -m 1000
 ```

-For loop for mapping reads from each sample to concatenated contigs.
+For loop for **mapping reads** from each sample to concatenated contigs.
 Need to first index concatenated contig file.
-Will need to delete sam files afterwards.
+Will need to delete sam files afterwards (or pipe directly to bam files).
 ```
 #!/bin/bash
 ###### Reserve computing resources ######